 We decided to head round the road safari first.
+This is a great part of the park so you definitely want to visit in a car.
 In the road safari wild animal reserves, you head first through the Northern Plans which contain bison, zebra and wild horses.
 You then head through the Savannah Grasslands where the rhinos, wildebeests, cattle, buffaloes, elands and antelopes are.

 The Kingdom of the Carnivores is next – they have an eight acre enclosure with Amur Tigers.
 Next is perhaps Steve’s favourite part of all – the mixed exhibit with Canadian Timber Wolves (his favourite animal) and North American Black Bears – we actually had a bear walk right alongside our car!
 Finally, you head to the 32 acre enclosure of the beautiful African Lions.

 After this, you go through Giraffe Junction which has a herd of the critically endangered Rothschild’s Giraffe.
 Our trip was amazing – the giraffes crossed the road right in front of us!

 Finally you head through the African Forest with plenty of cheeky monkeys!
 We saw them jumping around and playing and saw many taking a ride on the cars in front of us which the kids found very funny!